KARKAVELRAJA/FACE-DETECTION-AND-TRACKING-USING-OPENCV/README.md

 ### FILES

-haarcascade_frontalface_default.xml - used for importing pre-trained model
+haarcascade_frontalface_default.xml - used for Face Detection